Market position & differentiation

 Relativity, Luminance, Everlaw, DISCO

 Tools for processing, reviewing, and analysing large volumes of documents.
-Invaluable for e-discovery, contract review, privilege review, and document management.
 They identify what documents say and how they relate to each other at scale.
-They do not assess the legal significance of what the documents reveal for a specific outcome — that step requires human legal analysis, which AIOOJ then structures and quantifies.
+They do not assess the legal significance of what the documents reveal for a specific outcome.

 Layer 1 — foundation models & workflow platforms

-GPT-4 / Claude / Gemini via Microsoft Copilot, LexisNexis Protégé, Thomson Reuters agentic workflows
+GPT-4 / Claude / Gemini via Copilot, Protégé, agentic workflows

-General-purpose large language models and the agentic workflow platforms being built on top of them.
-Capable of drafting, summarising, and reasoning about legal documents.
+General-purpose large language models and agentic workflow platforms.
 Error rates of 58–82% on specialist legal queries without domain-specific grounding.
-The raw intelligence layer — powerful but unanchored to the specific facts, law, and conduct of any individual case without significant additional architecture above them.
+Powerful but unanchored to the specific facts of any individual case.

 What existing services cannot do